 When an older child accepts his younger sibling for who he is

 Hey big brothers (or big sisters), are you familiar with the “why can’t you be like me” tendency”?

-It takes maturity and faith in God’s unconditional love for us to accept our family member for who he or she is.
-When you have learned to accept your family member, you are always on a compassion mode.
+It takes maturity and faith in God’s unconditional love for us to accept our family members for who they are.
+When you have learned to accept your family member, you are always in a compassionate mode.

 When you are compassionate about helping your sibling, acknowledging that “you are your brother’s keeper”, God will give you the wisdom to deal with personality differences and circumstances.